 “Indeed I believe one of the greatest dangers the body of Christ faces today is the temptation to rethink and rearticulate the gospel in a way that makes its center something other than the death of Jesus on the cross in the place of sinners.”
 (102)

 In contrast, in the biblical gospel God involves the sinner as a responsible creature, that is, a creature that is able to respond to God, regarding their eternal destiny.
 God has planned and accomplished salvation for us all as undeserving sinners.
 This is the meaning of saving grace.
 God has designed this saving work to be applied to individual sinners upon the condition of faith.
 Salvation is appropriated by a personal and individual response of faith to the gospel message.
 Therefore, the preaching of the Cross is not a message about how God from eternity past decided to save certain individuals and only those individuals apart from any conditions external to himself but solely on the basis of his will, with the rationale for such a choice, along with who is chosen, remaining a mystery to us.
-In this scheme the Cross, as the assurance of salvation for all and the place at which all can come for salvation, is displaced by predestination.
+In this Calvinist scheme, the Cross, as the assurance of salvation for all and the place to which all can come for salvation, is displaced by a deterministic definition of predestination.
 What matters is whether or not you are predestined by God to salvation.
 That is the ultimate factor with respect to everyone’s eternal destiny.
-The Cross does not carry within it any message that provides you with a knowledge of God’s salvific love and will to save you in particular.
+On Calvinism the Cross does not carry within it any message that provides you with a knowledge of God’s salvific love and will to save you in particular.
 Therefore, your salvation is not found there.
-You must look to the decision of God made in eternity past as to your eternal destiny.
-The cross merely implements the salvation of those God has chosen, but the cross does not function as that to which any sinner may look to and find salvation.
+You must look to the decision of God made in eternity past as to your eternal destiny; which is of course something you cannot do.
+Therefore, on Calvinism the cross merely implements the salvation of those God has chosen, but the cross does not function as that to which any sinner may look to and find salvation (Jn.
+3:14-15).
 The cross does not necessarily have anything to do with you as an individual or where you can find salvation or be assured of God’s love or secure your eternal destiny.
 All these matters reside within the mind, will and decision of God.
 A decision that is inaccessible to us.

 Interestingly, Gilbert agrees that it is essential to the gospel as good news that we know we are included in God’s salvation in Christ.
 But Gilbert is also a Calvinist who believes in unconditional election.
 Therefore his soteriology cannot provide this assurance of inclusion.
 He is inconsistent here as I will demonstrate with his final quotes.